pixelimity/pixelimity/README.md

+`WARNING: This is early stage release and intended for testing purpose only.
+Using this CMS on live production site is not recommended.`

 #[pixelimity](http://pixelimity.com) — Content Management System

 pixelimity adalah CMS open source berbasis PHP dengan tampilan sederhana, mengedepankan kemudahan penggunaan dan pengembangan.